onnx/tensorflow-onnx/README.md

 6. There are some ops like relu6 that are not supported in ONNX but the converter can be composed out of other ONNX ops.
 7. ONNX backends are new and their implementations are not complete yet.
 For some ops the converter generate ops with deal with issues in existing backends.

-#### Step 1 - start with a frozen graph.
+### Step 1 - start with a frozen graph

 tf2onnx starts with a frozen graph.
 This is because of item 3 above.

-#### Step 2 - 1:1 convertion of the protobuf from tensorflow to onnx
+### Step 2 - 1:1 convertion of the protobuf from tensorflow to onnx

-tf2onnx first does a simple convertion from the TensorFlow protobuf format to the ONNX protobuf format without looking at individual ops.
+tf2onnx first does a simple conversion from the TensorFlow protobuf format to the ONNX protobuf format without looking at individual ops.
 We do this so we can use the ONNX graph as internal representation and write helper functions around it.
 The code that does the conversion is in tensorflow_to_onnx(). tensorflow_to_onnx() will return the ONNX graph and a dictionary with shape information from TensorFlow.
 The shape information is helpful in some cases when processing individual ops.
 The ONNX graph is wrapped in a Graph object and nodes in the graph are wrapped in a Node object to allow easier graph manipulations on the graph.
 All code that deals with nodes and graphs is in graph.py.

-#### Step 3 - rewrite subgraphs
+### Step 3 - rewrite subgraphs

 In the next step we apply graph matching code on the graph to re-write subgraphs for ops like transpose and lstm.
 For an example looks at rewrite_transpose().

-#### Step 4 - process individual ops
+### Step 4 - process individual ops

 In the fourth step we look at individual ops that need attention.
 The dictionary _OPS_MAPPING will map tensorflow op types to a method that is used to process the op.
 The simplest case is direct_op() where the op can be taken as is.
 Whenever possible we try to group ops into common processing, for example all ops that require dealing with broadcasting are mapped to broadcast_op().
 For an op that composes the tensorflow op from multiple onnx ops, see relu6_op().

-#### Step 5 - final processing
+### Step 5 - final processing

 Once all ops are converted, we need to do a topological sort since ONNX requires it. process_tf_graph() is the method that takes care of all above steps.

 ## Extending tf2onnx

 If you like to contribute and add new conversions to tf2onnx, the process is something like:

 1. See if the op fits into one of the existing mappings.
 If so adding it to _OPS_MAPPING is all that is needed.
-2. If the new op needs extra procesing, start a new mapping function.
+2. If the new op needs extra processing, start a new mapping function.
 3. If the tensorflow op is composed of multiple ops, consider using a graph re-write.
 While this might be a little harder initially, it works better for complex patterns.
 4. Add a unit test in tests/test_backend.py.
 The unit tests mostly create the tensorflow graph, run it and capture the output, than convert to onnx, run against a onnx backend and compare tensorflow and onnx results.
 5. If there are pre-trained models that use the new op, consider adding those to test/run_pretrained_models.py.

 ## License